Heart of Devon Food & Drink, Food Festivals & Markets

 Right in the heart of Devon's larder, the food and drink produced in the Heart of Devon is of world class quality.
 With lush pastures and miles of coastline, this is a region of wonderful flavours just waiting to be savoured.

-A great tradition of fresh Devon food and drink is represented in the Heart of Devon's award-winning restaurants, food festivals and markets, plus the UK's widest range of cookery courses on offer at the Ashburton Cookery School, using top quality local and organic produce.
+A great tradition of fresh Devon food and drink is represented in the Heart of Devon's award-winning restaurants, food festivals and markets, plus the a wide range of seasonal cookery courses on offer at the River Cottage Cookery School, using top quality local and organic produce.

 The Heart of Devon’s mild climate, long seasons and fertile soil provide perfect conditions for growing grapes.
-There are several vineyards in the area where you can try and buy the local wine, including Yearlstone Vineyard, who offer vineyard tours and tastings.
+There are several vineyards in the area where you can try and buy the local wine, including Yearlstone Vineyard, and Pebblebed, who both offer vineyard tours and tastings.

 The historic city of Exeter has been voted one of the top places to eat out in the UK, but in the surrounding area you will discover many other Devon venues ranging from chic stylish restaurants to traditional inns and sumptuous country houses where inspirational menus are created around mouthwatering local produce.